ekiefl/ekiefl.github.io/_posts/psim/2020-04-24-psim-theory.md

 {% capture images %}{{site.url}}/images/psim/psim-theory{% endcapture %}
 {% include _toc.html %}

-Alright, this post is the first of many in my journey to make a realistic simulator.
-Before jumping into code, we have to trudge through the theory of both **(a)** the physics of pool, and **(b)** the algorithims for evolving a pool shot.
-The physics of pool is what is covered in this post, where you'll find very little code, and algorithms for evolving a pool shit will be covered in the second post.
+Alright, this post is the first of many in my journey to make a realistic pool/billiards simulator.
+Before jumping into code, I have to trudge through the theory of both **(a)** the physics of pool, and **(b)** the algorithms for evolving a pool shot.
+The physics of pool is what is covered in this post, and algorithms for evolving a pool shot will be covered in the second post.
 Both of these will contain a lot of equations, and little if any code.
 If this sounds uninteresting to you, skip ahead to the third post in this series by [clicking HERE](FIXME).
 With that said, let's get started.

 {:.notice}
-As I incorporate more and more realistic physics into my simulations, this post will grow correspondingly.
+This post is intended to be a reference for myself and others.
+So as I learn more and incorporate more and more realistic physics into my simulations, this post will grow correspondingly.

 ## The physics of billiards

-The thing about pool is that its pretty old.
-This is one of the first historical depictions of billiards (please God let it be famous for no other reason), which dates back to 1674.
+The thing about pool is that it's pretty old.
+This is one of the first historical depictions of billiards, which dates back to 1674.

 [![charles_cotton]({{images}}/1674.png)]({{images}}/1674.png){:.center-img .width-70}
 *Two blokes shootin' the shit over a game of billiards.
 [Source](https://commons.wikimedia.org/w/index.php?curid=6903484).*